Late Spring Winds - KION546

 Mariners should alter plans to avoid these hazardous conditions.
 Remain in port, seek safe harbor, alter course, and/or secure the vessel for severe conditions.

-Overnight: Low clouds fill back in around the bay and nearby inland valleys.
-Patchy fog/drizzle possible.
-Expect lows in the 40s for most areas.
+Overnight: Patchy low clouds and breezy at times.
+Expect lows in the 40s for most areas with a few southern valley dipping into the upper 30s.

+Saturday: Sunny and warmer with highs in the 60s to low 70s on the coast and 70s-80s inland.
+Breezy at times.

-Extended: Expect seasonable temperatures under mostly sunny through the skies through the weekend.
+Extended: Expect seasonable temperatures under mostly sunny through the skies out of the weekend.
 Northwesterly onshore winds will be gusty at times, especially in the afternoons and early evenings.

 -------------------------------------------------------------------------